SC teachers face threats and physical harm in the classroom. Many end up quitting

 "All it takes is one defiant kid who gets his way, day after day, to destroy a classroom," Barnes said.

-Barnes said the fifth grader who wrote that he wanted to kill her faced no real consequences — it was close to the end of the year and he was sent home with excused absences, not officially suspended from school.
+Barnes said the fifth-grader who wrote that he wanted to kill her faced no real consequences — it was close to the end of the year, and she thinks he was sent home with excused absences, not officially suspended from school.

 The incident reflected a pattern she had witnessed during her 12 years teaching in three counties' schools, first in Darlington, then in Florence and lastly in Richland.